Guidelines and Evaluation of Clinical Explainable AI in Medical Image Analysis: Introduction

 \section{Introduction}

 Suppose an artificial intelligence (AI) developer Alex is developing a clinical AI system, and she wants to select an explainable AI (XAI) technique to make the AI model interpretable and transparent to clinical users.
-Given there are numerous AI explainability techniques available, Alex may ask: \textit {How can I choose an AI explainability technique that is the optimal for my target clinical task?} She may look up literature on XAI evaluation~\cite{Sokol2020,10.1145/3387166,VILONE202189,8400040,DBLP:journals/corr/abs-1806-00069} hoping it will guide her selection on XAI techniques.
-The literature suggests various selecting criteria and computational- or human-level evaluation methods.
-But since Alex is building a clinical AI system which will assist doctors in life-or-death decisions, she may ask, \textit{Is it clinically viable to use these evaluation metrics?
-Will they help to meet doctors' clinical requirements on AI explanation?
+As there are numerous AI explainability techniques available, Alex may ask: \textit{How can I choose an AI explainability technique that is optimal for my target clinical task?} She may look up literature on XAI evaluation~\citep{Sokol2020,10.1145/3387166,VILONE202189,8400040,DBLP:journals/corr/abs-1806-00069} hoping it will guide her selection on XAI techniques.
+The literature suggests various selection criteria and computational- or human-level evaluation methods.
+But since Alex is building an AI system which will assist doctors in clinically important decisions, she may ask, \textit{Is it clinically viable to use these evaluation metrics?
+Will they help to meet doctors' clinical requirements for AI explanation?
 How to prioritize multiple evaluation objectives for clinical XAI systems? }

 Alex's questions are prevalent when applying or proposing explainable AI techniques for clinical use.
-As a fast-advancing technology, AI has transformative potential in many medical fields ~\cite{Zhang2019,Fujisawa2018,Mohan2020}.
-Nonetheless, there are outstanding barriers to the widespread translation of AI from bench to bedside~\cite{He2019}.
-One of the major barriers is the model explainability or transparency problem~\cite{Jin_2020,Kelly2019}: the decision process of the state-of-the-art AI technologies, i.e., deep neural networks (DNN), is not completely and intuitively comprehensible even to its human creators, due to its millions of parameters, complex feature representations in high-dimensional space, multiple layers of its decision process, and non-linear mappings from input space to output prediction.
+As a fast-advancing technology, AI has transformative potential in many medical fields ~\citep{Zhang2019,Fujisawa2018,Mohan2020}.
+Nonetheless, there are outstanding barriers to the widespread translation of AI from bench to bedside~\citep{He2019}, such as data collection and harmonization~\citep{NAN202299}, data privacy~\citep{10.3389/frai.2021.746497}, bias and fairness in data and model~\citep{DBLP:journals/corr/abs-2110-00603,Rajpurkar2022}, domain adaptation and generalization~\citep{Futoma2020}, and model explainability ~\citep{Jin_2020,Rajpurkar2022, Kelly2019}.
+In this work, we focus on the problem of AI model explainability, interpretability, or transparency.
+The model explainability issue is caused by the black-box nature of the state-of-the-art AI technologies, i.e., deep neural networks (DNN): the decision process of AI models is not completely and intuitively comprehensible even to its human creators, due to its millions of parameters, complex feature representations in high-dimensional space, multiple layers of decision processing, and non-linear mappings from input space to output prediction.